RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Introduction

 \section{Introduction}

-Unmanned Aerial Vehicles (UAVs), commonly known as drones, have gained immense importance and have become a transformative technology across many application domains~\cite{rovira2022review}.
-In addition to more commonly-known use cases such as military navigation~\cite{patil2020survey}, search-and-rescue~\cite{restas2015drone, mishra2020drone}, and commercial package delivery~\cite{alvarado2021237}, UAVs are also widely used in metrology~\cite{daponte2015metrology, wieczorowski2021use}, agriculture~\cite{ahirwar2019application}, and mining~\cite{shahmoradi2020comprehensive} because of their compact sizes and great cost-efficiency, especially when compared to the piloted aircraft.
+Unmanned Aerial Vehicles (UAVs), commonly known as drones, have gained immense importance and become a transformative technology across many application domains~\cite{rovira2022review}.
+In addition to more commonly-known use cases such as military navigation~\cite{patil2020survey}, search-and-rescue~\cite{mishra2020drone}, and commercial package delivery~\cite{alvarado2021237}, UAVs are also widely used in metrology~\cite{wieczorowski2021use}, agriculture~\cite{ahirwar2019application}, and mining~\cite{shahmoradi2020comprehensive} thanks to their compact sizes and relatively high cost-efficiency, especially when compared to the piloted aircraft.

-Despite tasks from different applications pose different, often specific challenges, one of the key problems shared across all domains is being able to operate autonomously.
-In other words, autonomous navigation system serves as the pilot of UAV.
-And it covers many aspects of the decision-making process, including environment perception, path planning and real-time dynamic obstacle avoidance.
-Such autonomous systems are especially important when UAVs are to operate under unknown or changing environments, where manual control is not available.
+Despite tasks from different applications pose different, often specific challenges, one of the key challenges shared across all domains is being able to operate autonomously.
+Specifically, it covers many aspects of the UAV operations, including environment perception, path planning and real-time dynamic obstacle avoidance.
+It is especially important when UAVs are to operate under unknown or dynamically changing environments, where human control is unavailable.

-Generally speaking, UAV autonomous system uses on-board sensors to understand the surrounding environments, and optimally navigates UAV to travel from one place to another, while obeying mechanical and physical constraints.
-Optimal navigation can be defined in terms of the length of the traveled path~\cite{noreen2016optimal}, traveled time~\cite{kularatne2016time} and trajectory smoothness~\cite{xu2021new} while being collision-free~\cite{shin2020performance}.